 Options for Individuals

 We can set up a time to meditate together.
 Additionally, this meeting will include time for you to recollect and talk about your experiences in meditation with me after the meditation sitting.

 You will have the opportunity to keep a Meditation Journal, from which you can email me either a single meditation sitting or several meditation sitting entries, and we can set up a time to talk about them in depth.

 You can arrange to have a customized group for you and your friends, family, co-workers or colleagues.
 This can either be at my office in Santa Monica or we can arrange a time to meet at your location.

 You can register for an ongoing group, group series, or introductory workshops which will be held at my office in Santa Monica or in the LA area.

 If you need Continuing Education units, you can arrange or attend CEU workshops at my office, or at various locations nationally.
-(I am approved to offer CEU’s by the Acupuncture Board and the Board of Behavioral Sciences.)
+(I am approved to offer CEU’s for Clinical Psychologists, Therapist, Social Workers, Acupuncturists, Chiropractors, Physical Therapists and Nurses in CA.)

 Options for Workshops and Retreats

 I am open to invitations to teach workshops and retreats for healthcare professionals, educators, social services, and groups with special interests who want to learn how to meditate or teach others how to meditate.

 What does meditation instruction cost?